Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/announcing-adventures-in-motion-control.md

 eventual idea being to compile everything to *WebAssembly* so the simulator will run in the browser and users can explore it using a basic web UI.

-## Identifying Requirements and Identifying Subsystems
+## Identifying Requirements and Subsystems

 The first step in implementing any project is to specify exactly what you want it to do (and *not* do) and the constraints imposed by hardware.